chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/PolarSSL/SSL_Server/readme.txt

   ******************************************************************************
   @endverbatim

-@par Example Description
+@par Application Description

-This example guides STM32Cube HAL API users to run an SSL Server application based on PolarSSL crypto library and LwIP TCP/IP stack
+This application guides STM32Cube HAL API users to run an SSL Server application based on PolarSSL crypto library and LwIP TCP/IP stack

 To off-load the CPU from encryption/decryption, hash and RNG, all these